randomtatbuilder/DotW-Clock/README.md

-This is a sketch for use with an ESP 8266 chip to control a Day of the Week (DotW) clock
+This is a sketch for use with an ESP 8266 chip to control a Day of the Week (DotW) clock The clock is available on Thingiverse https://www.thingiverse.com/thing:6347703 There is a youtube video showing the clock and its construction on youtube https://www.youtube.com/watch?v=u2YcKe2Kwwc

 The DotW clock has two modes of operation.
     • A basic inbuilt timer that’s reasonably accurate.